openSUSE/suse-vscode-doc/README.md

 The first dictionary is read-only and enhances the common English language with in-house collected technical terms.
 The second one is your local writable dictionary to collect still-unknown words.

+TIP: To help improve the spell-checking experience, you can submit your locally-collected list of words as described in https://github.com/openSUSE/suse-documentation-dicts?tab=readme-ov-file#adding-words.

 ### Spellchecker: ignoring strings